jillshenshen/Taipei_day_trip/README.md

 ## Introduction to website features

 **Homepage browsing**
-- infinite scroll to browse all attraction information (12 new attractions listed at once), or search for attraction titles by keyword.
+- Infinite scroll to browse all attraction information (12 new attractions listed at once), or search for attraction titles by keyword.

 ![Alt Text](https://github.com/jillshenshen/Taipei_day_trip/blob/main/static/images/home.gif)

+**Login and booking process**
+- User can sign up and login and then enter each attraction's page to see more detail.
+- Carousel slider to see more images.
+- Add a tour to shopping cart and delete it.